Luke the Evangelist: Life

 This comment has traditionally caused commentators to conclude that Luke was a gentile.
 If this were true, it would make Luke the only writer of the New Testament who can clearly be identified as not being Jewish.
 However, that is not the only possibility.
 Although Luke is considered likely to have been a gentile Christian, some scholars believe him to have been a Hellenized Jew.
 The phrase could just as easily be used to differentiate between those Christians who strictly observed the rituals of Judaism and those who did not.

 Luke's presence in Rome with the Apostle Paul near the end of Paul's life was attested by 2 Timothy 4:11: "Only Luke is with me".
 In the last chapter of the Book of Acts, widely attributed to Luke, there are several accounts in the first person also affirming Luke's presence in Rome, including Acts 28:16: "And when we came to Rome..."
 According to some accounts, Luke also contributed to the authorship of the Epistle to the Hebrews.

-Luke died at age 84 in Boeotia, according to a "fairly early and widespread tradition".
+Luke died at age 84 in Boeotia, according to a "fairly early and widespread tradition" cited in Butler 1991, but Butler does not provide any specific source.
 According to Nikephoros Kallistos Xanthopoulos, Greek historian of the 14th century (and others), Luke's tomb was located in Thebes, whence his relics were transferred to Constantinople in the year 357.

 Authorship of Luke and Acts

-The Gospel of Luke does not name its author.
-The Gospel was not, nor does it claim to be, written by direct witnesses to the reported events, unlike Acts beginning in the sixteenth chapter.
+Critical opinion on the traditional attribution to Luke the Physician was assessed to be roughly evenly divided near the end of the 20th century.
+The Gospel of Luke does not name its author, which is similar to other Greco-Roman bios.
+The Gospel does not claim to be written by a direct eyewitness, but states dependence on eyewitnesses and information passed down.
+While Acts beginning in the sixteenth chapter implies that its author was a traveling companion of Paul, Some scholars argue that Acts thus represents a forgery.
 However, in most translations the author suggests that they have investigated the book's events and notes the name (Theophilus) of that to whom they are writing.

 The earliest manuscript of the Gospel (Papyrus 75 = Papyrus Bodmer XIV-XV), dated c.
 AD 200, ascribes the work to Luke; as did Irenaeus writing c.
 AD 180, and the Muratorian fragment, a 7th-century Latin manuscript thought to be copied and translated from a Greek manuscript as old as AD 170.

 The Gospel of Luke and the Acts of the Apostles make up a two-volume work which scholars call Luke–Acts.
 Together they account for 27.5% of the New Testament, the largest contribution by a single author.